CosmWasm/sylvia-book/src/basics/fp-types.md

 verifies if the contract is valid (it does not contain any fp operations but also has all needed entry points and so on) is called [`cosmwasm-check`](https://crates.io/crates/cosmwasm-check).

 This limitation has two implications.
-First, you always have to use decimal of fixed-point arithmetic in your contracts.
+First, you always have to use decimals of fixed-point arithmetic in your contracts.
 It is not a problem, considering that `cosmwasm-std` provides you with the [`Decimal`](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/struct.Decimal.html) and [`Decimal256`](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/struct.Decimal256.html) types.